 NOTE:It is always advisable to consult your GP for appropriate investigations and diagnosis before seeking nutritional advice.

 The management of many conditions can benefit from an integrated approach which includes both conventional and nutritional approaches.
 It is important that patients do not stop any medication without advice from their GP.

 We are happy to liaise with patient's medical practitioners when appropriate.

 Performance Nutrition Margaret Papoutsis has unique experience of the dietary problems facing performers, especially dancers.
 She has completed several post-graduate courses with the National Centre for Eating Disorders and has a particular interest in the nutritional aspects of recovery from eating disorders. (see Specialist Areas)

 Health Maintenance You do not have to be suffering from a definite disorder to benefit from Nutritional Therapy.
 Many people come for a nutritional 'MOT' because they feel tired all the time, or are generally below par, yet not actually ill.
 During times of particular physical, mental or emotional stress, the requirements of the body increase, yet the quality of the diet usually decreases.

 A nutritional consultation can encourage you back onto a path leading towards health and vitality.

-Before coming along for your initial consultation, you will be requested to complete questionnaires, which will give us an overview of your current health problems, medical and family history, plus diet and lifestyle factors.
+Before your initial consultation, you will be requested to complete questionnaires, which will give us an overview of your current health problems, medical and family history, plus diet and lifestyle factors.